gypsydave5/gypsydave5.github.io/_posts/2017-06-24-modularity.md

 This is probably the most important one.
 If your code is small and independent, then there is a much higher chance of you and everyone else understanding what it does.
 If a single function / class / method is longer than a screen, I would go so far as to say that it's near impossible to understand what it does.
-Some clever people[^3] think that understanding small pieces of code is more important than TDD - maybe.
-But it's definitely not inconsequential.

-If you're programming in small, easy to comprehend[^4] parts, then there is more chance that you'll be understood - if only because you'll have had to give them names.
+If you're programming in small, easy to comprehend[^3] parts, then there is more chance that you'll be understood - if only because you'll have had to give them names.
 Possibly bad names, but names all the same.
 Names you'll be able to read and know what they mean and so what the parts do.
 Or at the worst, names that you